How to find vowels in a string in Python

 print(vowel_positions)--OUTPUT--{'e': [1], 'o': [4, 8]}

-This dictionary comprehension maps each vowel to a list of its positions, or indices, within the string.
-It’s a compact way to build a dictionary by nesting a list comprehension inside it.
+This dictionary comprehension maps each vowel to a list of its positions, or indices.
+It’s a compact way to see not just what vowels are present, but also where.

 Counting vowels with Counter